 When finished with the folds, cover the bowl and continue the bulk rise (untouched) at 75-78 F for about for 2-3 hours.
 The dough is ready when it has almost doubled in size.
 Wrap and chill the whole bowl overnight; the dough will continue to rise only slightly in the fridge when the dough is warm.

 How to Create Warm Spot for Bread Dough: Preheat your home oven to the lowest setting for 30- 45 seconds and then shut it off.
 Place the covered bowl of dough inside to bulk up.
 The temperature should be 75-78 F and no higher than 80 F. Use an oven thermometer (and common sense) to keep track of the temperature.
 Dough that is too warm will become wet, sticky, and a tricky to work with.
-Alternatively, use a proofing box.
+Alternatively, I highly recommend using a proofing box.

 Shape the Dough